-In 2017 I started a blog called Nonviolence 3.0, which is about strategy and tactics for civil resistance.
-Meanwhile, Fragments languished.
+In 2017 I started a blog called Nonviolence 3.0, which is about civil resistance strategy and tactics.
+Meanwhile, the Fragments site languished.

-While wanting to keep the blog and its associated social media focused on a very specific theme, I also felt the need for a platform where I could explore more wide-ranging topics and different types of media.
-Toward that end I redesigned the Fragments site in 2019.
+While wanting to keep the blog focused on civil resistance, I also felt the need for a platform to explore more wide-ranging topics and different types of media.
+Toward that end, I redesigned the Fragments site in 2019.

 To stay apprised of updates to the Fragments site, follow me on Twitter (@fragmentsweb1)

 Unless otherwise attributed, everything on this site was created by me, James L. VanHise.

 To contact me, please use the form below.